anticorp/ADM/README.md

-# ADM
+# ArduinoDebugMachine
- The Arduino Debug Machine
+The Arduino Debug Machine, also affectionately known as "bug", a simple Serial Output library with a C++ 'cout' like interface and additional tools.